Beware The Self-Centered

 Depression

-And pairs your dreams with drenching sweat.
+And drowns your tears with drenching sweat.

-Because of what you can't forget.
+Of bygone years you can't forget.

 I am the ache behind the mask—